 - Enjoy their rented premises in peace and quiet

-- Live in a habitable property that meets all habitable standards at the local, state and federal level
+- Live in health and safety, meaning a rental property that meets all habitable standards at the local, state and federal level

-Tenants in North Dakota aren’t without responsibilities as well.
+Tenants in North Dakota aren’t without responsibilities as well, as per the lease agreement.
 Your tenant is responsible for:

-- Letting you know when they are looking to vacate their premises
+- Letting the landlord know when they are looking to vacate their rental property

-- Notifying you when maintenance issues crop up
+- Providing notice to the landlord when maintenance issues crop up

 - Abiding by all terms of the lease agreement, including paying rent on time, every month

-- Notifying you when planning to be away for extended periods of time
+- Providing notice to the landlord when planning to be away for a reasonable amount of time

 Overview of North Dakota Landlord-Tenant Laws